vimaec/g3d/README.md

 * group     // polygonal group - assumes a contiguous sequence of indices in the index buffer
 * all		// whole object data - for example face-size of 4 with whole object indicates a quad mesh

-Attributes also have a "semamtic" which is used to identify what role the attribute has when parsing.
+Attributes also have a "semantic" which is used to identify what role the attribute has when parsing.
 These map roughly to FBX layer elements, or Three.JS buffer attributes.
 There are a number of predefined semantic values with reserved names, but applications are free to define custom semantic values.
 The only required semantic in a G3D file is "position".
 Here is a list of some of the predefined semantics:

 * unknown,       // no known attribute type
 * position,      // vertex buffer